Water is a hot commodity.

 Each month, look at your bill for any large discrepancies.
 If the number of tenants hasn’t changed but the amount of water usage has climbed, that’s a sign that tenants may be using excessive water, or worse, you may have a leak.

 Monitoring changes and analyzing the reasons could save you loads in the long run.

 While your bill gives you an exact idea of water usage from month to month, it’s difficult to find a good way to know how much water your tenants use daily.

 That’s where your water gauge comes in.

 Reading a gauge can be difficult if you have a lot of tenants.
-With a personal property, you can turn off all the water throughout your house and then check for leaks, but getting 100 units to stop using water at the same time is near impossible.
+With a personal property, you can turn off all the water throughout your house and then check for leaks, but getting 100 units to stop using water at the same time is nearly impossible.

 In a household, a slow drip in a faucet may not show on the water gauge.
 In an apartment complex, that drip probably isn't alone, and you’ll watch the leak dial race.

-By monitoring during low use times, your water gauge can give you daily insight into the water usage rates of your buildings, and if you monitor it frequently, you can have a decent idea of what's going on with your bill.
+By monitoring during low-use times, your water gauge can give you daily insight into the water usage rates of your buildings, and if you monitor it frequently, you can have a decent idea of what's going on with your bill.